openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_structs.md

 public prop fileNameWithoutExtension: String
 ```

-Function: Retrieves the filename (excluding extension) part of the [Path](fs_package_structs.md#struct-path).
+Function: Gets the filename part (excluding extension) of the [Path](fs_package_structs.md#struct-path).

-The filename `fileName` is split into `fileNameWithoutExtension` and `extensionName` based on the last '.'.
-Returns an empty string if no filename exists.
+The filename `fileName` is divided into two parts based on the last occurrence of r'.': the filename without extension `fileNameWithoutExtension` and the extension `extensionName`.
+Returns an empty string if no filename (without extension) exists.

-- For "./NewFile.txt", returns `"NewFile"`.
+- For path "./NewFile.txt", this property returns `"NewFile"`.
-- For "./.gitignore", returns `""`.
+- For path "./.gitignore", this property returns `""`.
-- For "./noextension", returns `"noextension"`.
+- For path "./noextension", this property returns `"noextension"`.
-- For "./a.b.c", returns `"a.b"`.
+- For path "./a.b.c", this property returns `"a.b"`.
-- For "./NewFile/", returns `"NewFile"`.
+- For path "./NewFile/", this property returns `"NewFile"`.

 Type: [String](../../core/core_package_api/core_package_structs.md#struct-string)

 Exceptions:

-- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Throws an exception if the path is empty or contains a null terminator.
+- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Thrown when the path is empty or contains a string terminator.

 ### prop parent